 Bugging out is all about evacuating a dangerous area to a safe area, right?

-If TSHTF in your local area, make sure you have somewhere to go.
-It doesn’t have to be a cabin in the middle of nowhere, but it should be far enough from the danger zone for the short term.
+If the SHTF in your local area, make sure you have somewhere to go.
+It doesn’t have to be a cabin in the middle of nowhere, but it should be far enough from the danger zone for the short-term.

-If the emergency stops the supply chain altogether, that’s when you need to consider moving to a secluded bug out location.
+If the emergency stops the supply chain altogether, then you need to consider moving to a secluded bug out location.
 The average Joes of this world will begin evacuating major metropolitan areas, moving into the suburbs and looking for food and supplies on the way.